-Deborah Prinz is Executive Director of the Achieve Foundation of South Orange & Maplewood.
-She serves on the steering committee of the New Jersey Jewish Film Festival and the New Jersey Martin Luther King, Jr. Commission and is a member of Temple B’nai Abraham in Livingston. — South Orange, NJ, USA
+Deborah Prinz is the former Executive Director of the Achieve Foundation of South Orange & Maplewood.
+She is a member of the New Jersey Jewish Film Festival Steering Committee, a trustee of the Orange Orphan Society and a member of the New Jersey Martin Luther King, Jr. Commission.
+She is a lifelong member of Temple B’nai Abraham in Livingston. — South Orange, NJ, USA

 Fred Profeta was the mayor of Maplewood Township in New Jersey from 2004-2008.
 He was the Deputy Mayor for the Environment from 2008 through 2010.
 Profeta was Chair of the New Jersey Mayors’ Committee for a Green Future from 2006-2011, co-founding the Sustainable Jersey municipal certification program.
 Profeta has spoken widely around his state and beyond to promote Sustainable Jersey and presented at the 2009 Local Government Climate Change Leadership Summit in Copenhagen, Denmark.
 In 2010, Profeta received the New Jersey Governor’s Environmental Leadership Excellence award.
 He is also a New York lawyer specializing in appellate litigation and has been the senior partner of Profeta & Eisenstein since 1987. — Maplewood, NJ, USA